Reimagining Faith and Culture One Story at a Time

 The Danger of One-Handed Swordplay

-I hate to push the metaphor too far, but I suspect that many of our current failures in connecting faith and culture suffer from a similar ‘single-handed’ myopia.
+I hate to push the metaphor too far, but I suspect that our current failures in connecting faith and culture suffer from a certain ‘single-handed’ limitation.
 Few institutions in modern society prepare men and women for holistic approaches to life.
-Filmmaking, sports, and academic careers demand single-minded focus from an early age.
-Our parents and teachers recognize our ‘dominant’ traits when we are quite young and set us on a path that all but guarantees we become proficient in a very narrow range of human experience.
+Filmmaking, sports, and academic careers demand a single-minded focus from an early age.
+Our parents and teachers recognize our ‘dominant’ traits while we’re young and set us on a path that all but guarantees we become proficient in a very narrow range of human experience.

-This one-handed approach is perhaps even most pronounced in the realms of faith formation and culture making.
+This one-handed approach is perhaps most pronounced in the realms of faith formation and culture making.
 Educational institutions, churches, and filmmaking communities all long to shape society for good, but often from drastically different perspectives.
-Devoid of any common understanding of one another’s perspectives, our efforts to influence culture often lead to demonizing and scapegoating on another.
+Our efforts to influence culture often lead to demonizing and scapegoating one another.
 (See articles on René Girard.)
-The most striking lesson of Sue and my five-year missionary journey to Hollywood is the depth of heartache many filmmakers carry due to the rejection and misunderstanding they’ve experienced in their interactions with faith communities and faith leaders.
+The most striking lesson of Sue and my six-year ‘missionary journey’ to Hollywood is the depth of heartache many filmmakers carry due to the rejection and misunderstanding they’ve experienced in their interactions with faith communities and faith leaders.
 (Just ask Darren Aronoksky if you don’t believe me.)

 Faith-Formation AND Culture-Making

 This tension often spills over into our leadership roles as well.
 Leaders adept at culture making—whether in Hollywood or the Ivy League—are rarely trained in the disciplines of faith formation.
 Leaders skilled in faith formation—whether in a local congregation or an international relief agency—are rarely trained in the art of culture making.
-It is my firm belief that this dichotomy not only creates glaring blind spots in our leadership, it also robs us of a vibrant conversation with other leaders from whom we have the most to learn.
+It is my firm belief that this dichotomy not only creates glaring blind spots in our leadership, it also robs us of a vibrant conversation with those from whom we have the most to learn.

 An Enriching Conversation that Sharpens